Sue-Mir/Module4_Project_Time_Series_Modelling/README.md

 ![header](time-series/mod4_ts10.png)

 ### Validate Stationarity
 Check for stationarity, important for forecasting.
+Let's quickly re-articulate what makes a time series non-stationary.
+There are two major reasons behind non-stationarity of a time series:

+Trend: Varying mean over time

+Seasonality: Certain variations at specific time-frames

 ADFuller test p-value for zipcode: 60642
 p-value: 0.7710955432911607